uBizzy/koseven/modules/userguide/guide/userguide/works.md

 ## Userguide pages

 Userguide pages are in the module they apply to, in `guide/<module>`.
-For example, documentation for KO7 is in `system/guide/ko7` and documentation for orm is in `modules/orm/guide/orm`, database is in `modules/database/guide/database`, etc.
+For example, documentation for Koseven is in `system/guide/ko7` and documentation for orm is in `modules/orm/guide/orm`, database is in `modules/database/guide/database`, etc.

 Each module has an index page at `guide/<module>/index.md`.